diskoverdata/diskover-docs/source_files/user_analytics_dashboard.md

 <p id="dashboard"></p>

-___
 ### Dashboard

-The dashboard view is a great way to get a quick visual snapshot of a volume.
+The dashboard view is a great way to get a quick snapshot of a volume.

 ![Image: Dashboard Overview](images/image_dashboard_overview.png)